zeromq/czmq/README.md

     //  since there's no other way to know how to duplicate the item value.
     CZMQ_EXPORT zhashx_t *
         zhashx_dup_v2 (zhashx_t *self);

-    //  *** Deprecated method, slated for removal: avoid using it ***
-    //  Set hash for automatic value destruction.
-This method is deprecated
-    //  and you should use set_destructor instead.
-    CZMQ_EXPORT void
-        zhashx_autofree (zhashx_t *self);

-    //  *** Deprecated method, slated for removal: avoid using it ***
-    //  Apply function to each item in the hash table.
-Items are iterated in no
-    //  defined order.
-Stops if callback function returns non-zero and returns
-    //  final return code from callback function (zero = success).
-This method
-    //  is deprecated and you should use zhashx_first/_next instead.
-    CZMQ_EXPORT int
-        zhashx_foreach (zhashx_t *self, zhashx_foreach_fn callback, void *argument);

     //  Self test of this class.
     CZMQ_EXPORT void